erez-o/docsforge/docs/autodocSettings-full-list.md

 If you wish to override any of the default values, simply add the `key:diff_value` to your json file.

-For example, if your language is C++ and you wish to stop documenting single underscores, then add `"documentSingleUnderscore":false` to your autodocSettings.
+For example, if your language is C++ and you wish to stop documenting single underscores, add `"documentSingleUnderscore":false` to your autodocSettings.